DaVikingMan/FalconXOS/README.md

 }

 Some rules{

-  -Only type 'Yes' or 'No' not 'no' or 'yes'
+  -Only type 'Yes' or 'No' not 'no' or 'yes'.
-  -Only type when the '>' symbol appears
+  -Only type when the '>' symbol appears.
-  -If some features don't work as intended please write them in the issues section -If the '>' symbol doesn't appear that means you have to press a key
+  -If some features don't work as intended please write them in the issues section.
+  -If the '>' symbol doesn't appear that means you have to press a key.

 }